 25. Bavarian Mountain Hound

 Last but not least on the guide to German dog breeds is the Bavarian Mountain Hound.
-The breed is considered the premier German hunting dog with a nose that can’t be beat.
+The breed is considered the premier German hunting dog with a nose that can’t be beaten.

-Weighing anywhere from 35-65 pounds, this medium-sized dog is calm and self-assured.
-They remain fiercely loyal to their owners but may be a bit reserved with strangers at first.
+This medium-sized dog is calm and self-assured when weighing anywhere from 35-65 pounds.
+They remain fiercely loyal to their owners but may be slightly reserved with strangers at first.